natario1/ConstrainedScrollBehavior/README.md

 # ConstrainedScrollBehavior

-An AppBarLayout.ScrollingViewBehavior that adapts scrolling view height based on its content.
+An `AppBarLayout.ScrollingViewBehavior` that adapts scrolling view height based on its content.

-This is useful in conjunction with scrolling AppBarLayouts.
-With the default behavior, the AppBarLayout keeps scrolling out of the screen even if the scrolling content is over.
+This is useful in conjunction with scrolling `AppBarLayout`s.
+With the default behavior, the `AppBarLayout` keeps scrolling out of the screen even if the scrolling content is over.
-With ConstrainedScrollBehavior, no more offset is applied if the scrolling view is completely visible.
+With `ConstrainedScrollBehavior`, no more offset is applied if the scrolling view is completely visible.

 See http://stackoverflow.com/q/31117510/4288782 for example.